Safe Haven (film): Production

 According to a 2012 Twitch Film article, Keira Knightley had entered into "early talks" to play Katie, but had to drop out due to scheduling conflicts with the 2013 film Begin Again.

-The film began principal photography on June 18, 2012 in Wilmington and Southport, North Carolina.
+The film began principal photography on June 18, 2012, in Wilmington and Southport, North Carolina.
 Parts of it were filmed in Louisiana and the opening scene with Katie on the Coach America bus is on the Linn Cove Viaduct along the Blue Ridge Parkway near Grandfather Mountain in Linville, North Carolina.

 Reception

 Box office

 Safe Haven grossed US$71,349,120 in North America and US$26,245,020 in other territories for a worldwide total of US$97,594,140.

 In its opening weekend, the film grossed US$21,401,594, finishing third at the box office behind A Good Day to Die Hard (US$24,834,845) and Identity Thief (US$23,674,295).

 Critical response

-Critical reaction for Safe Haven was largely negative.
+Critical reaction for Safe Haven was poor.
 On Rotten Tomatoes it has a rating of 13%, based on reviews from 146 critics, with an average rating of 4.00/10.
 The consensus reads, "Schmaltzy, predictable, and melodramatic, Safe Haven also suffers from a ludicrous plot twist, making for a particularly ignominious Nicholas Sparks adaptation."
-On Metacritic the film has a score of 34 out of 100, a "generally unfavorable" score, based on 33 reviews.
+On Metacritic the film has a score of 34 out of 100 based on 33 reviews, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+.

+British film magazine Empire gave the film three out of five stars, writing: "She’s Katie, a mysterious girl on the run who conveniently ends up in a small town populated by beautiful, friendly people including Alex (Josh Duhamel), who also happens to be a widower.
+Thanks to their spirited performances, this is superior to other recent Sparks adaptations — the extra dash of mystery doesn’t hurt either.
+But it’s still firmly on the side of sentiment and implausible plot developments — perhaps secure in the knowledge that’s exactly what the fan base wants."